-Ghosts are everyone’s first exposure to the horror genre, unless you came from weird parents.
+Ghosts are everyone’s first exposure to the horror genre, unless you came from weird parents that didn’t let you watch Scooby Doo as a child.
 Despite the proliferation of Vampires and Zombies, ghosts and ghost stories remain the most prolific (and oldest?) form of horror story.
 Even children’s picture books include stories about ghosts.
-They are, figuratively (or literally) everywhere.
+They are, figuratively (or literally) everywhere, depending on your beliefs.

 Maybe because ghost stories are so commonplace, it’s easy to dismiss them as “not that scary” or effective as a vehicle for blood-curdling horror.
 I, of course, disagree with that.
 In fact, I think ghosts are the most versatile means of scaring the bejeezus out of someone.